Invicara/Twinit-App-Template-Portfolio/docs/developer guide/implementation/imp-projmake.md

 8. Creates a Viewers user config from the QuickViewViewerConfigTemplate and relates the new config to the Viewers User Group
 9. Creates a new importHelper script from the importHelperTemplate script.
 10. Creates an import orchestrator that uses the newly created importHelper script.
-11. Switches its context back to working within the Project Maker project
+11. Switches its context back to working within the QMV Manager project

 While the script is running it uses the callback function provided by the web client to provide success or error updates to the user interface like so: